AXIS5hacker/DNX-Note-Width-Changer/README.md

 # DNX-Note-Width-Changer
-A tool for changing the note width in a Dynamix Fanmade Chart Created by AXIS5
+A tool for changing the note width in a Dynamix Fanmade Chart.
+Created by AXIS5.

+The application is a Windows Console Application.
+Run \Dynamix chart width control\x64\Release\Dynamix chart width control.exe in command prompt to use it.
-# Usage
+# Arguments

 filename [-w width_multiplier] [-o output_filename] [-?]